mendix/docs/content/refguide/consumed-odata-service.md

 ![2 endpoints](attachments/consumed-odata-service/same-service-different-endpoints.png)

 When you drag the **Customer** entity from **CustomerApi version 1.0.0** deployed to the **Acceptance** environment into your project, Studio Pro will retrieve the information it requires from the contract that is at the endpoint.
 This includes the information for consuming the dataset for **Customer**.

 ### 4.2 Update or Switch

 When a new version of a published OData service is issued, the publisher can specify if the new service version is deployed to the same endpoint so that users who are consuming the service will have access to the latest service contract.
 In this case, in Studio Pro, the consumed OData service can be **Updated** to the new contract published to the same endpoint that is already being consumed.

-Alternatively, an OData service can be published to a different endpoint so that it would appear as a different asset in the Data Hub Catalog.
+Alternatively, you can publish an OData service to a different endpoint so that it would appear as a different asset in the Data Hub Catalog.

 In the example given above, while developing an app, the service that is deplyed to **Acceptance** can be consumed and thus use the acceptance environment dataset.
 However, once development is completed, the user can consume the same service from the **Production** and thus connect to the production dataset.